pyOpenSci/handbook/organization/employee-onboarding.md

 (onboarding)=
-# Employee & Contractor Onboarding Process
+# Employee and contractor onboarding process

 :::{admonition} about
 :class: note